meyfa/ka-mensa-api/README.md

 ka-mensa-api's behavior but only how it retrieves its data.
 There are two options available:

-- `'handicap'` (the default)
+- `'simplesite'` (the default)
 - `'jsonapi'`

-The handicap source fetches plans from the Studierendenwerk's website, which offers a view for the visually impaired that is quite easy to parse.
+The simplesite source fetches plans from the Studierendenwerk's website, which offers a view for the visually impaired that is quite easy to parse.
 It allows for fetching plans far into the future and is relatively stable.
 That said, this still breaks sometimes, e.g. when the Studierendenwerk renames lines or takes